Footage Supply FAQs

 Where can I view material?

-View items from our collections in the media libraries at our Wellington headquarters and at our Auckland branch.
+You can view items from our collections at our Wellington headquarters.
 There are also medianet sites across New Zealand, where more than 1,000 items can be viewed via a computer-based video resource.
 Medianet also offers an interloans service, through which you may order additional items for viewing from our Wellington headquarters at a small cost.
 Find your closest medianet site.

 Some items can be viewed on our online catalogue.
 We frequently upload new material so please check back often.